 #3 Support The Kidneys

 Your dog’s kidneys are also vital detox organs.
 Their most important job is to filter out waste and excess fluid from your dog’s body.
-And when they can’t keep up, your dog can suffer from kidney failure.
+And when they can’t keep up, your dog can suffer from kidney disease or failure.
 And if that progresses, it can be life-threatening.

 There are some simple things you can do to protect your dog’s kidneys from harm.